Bohemian Rhapsody (film): Development

 Plans for a film about Queen were revealed in September 2010 by the band's guitarist Brian May.
 Covering the period up to Live Aid in 1985, the film was to feature Sacha Baron Cohen as Freddie Mercury, with Graham King to co-produce, and Peter Morgan to write the screenplay.
 May confirmed in April 2011 that the production was moving forward.
 He approved of Baron Cohen as Mercury but had reservations about the project's possible direction.
 The band's concerns focused on avoiding any harm to Mercury's legacy.

 In July 2013, Baron Cohen left the project due to creative differences.
 Allegedly, he had wanted a "gritty R-rated tell-all" focused on Mercury, while Queen hoped for a PG-rated film about the band.
 May said later in 2013 that Baron Cohen had left the project on good terms.
 Comments by May and Roger Taylor suggested that Baron Cohen was too well known as a comedian and prankster (due largely to his fictional personae Ali G and Borat), and that his presence in the film would be distracting.
 In March 2016, Baron Cohen spoke about misunderstandings with Queen about the subject and events of the film, in particular, whether the story ought to continue past Mercury's 1991 death.
-He also mentioned artistic disagreements with the band over the composition of the production team, referring specifically to Cohen recruiting Morgan, David Fincher, and Tom Hooper.
+He also mentioned artistic disagreements with the band over the composition of the production team, referring specifically to Baron Cohen recruiting Morgan, David Fincher, and Tom Hooper.

 Following Baron Cohen's departure, in December 2013, Ben Whishaw was mentioned as a possible replacement to play Mercury.
 Also at this time, Dexter Fletcher was selected as the film's director.
 Fletcher removed himself from the project early the following year, amid reports of creative disagreements with King.
 In August 2014, Whishaw suggested that the film was not progressing well and that there had been scripting problems.
 Whishaw left the project seven months later.
 Rumours followed in 2015 that Baron Cohen had rejoined the project, or that Whishaw might return.

 In November 2015, screenwriter Anthony McCarten became attached to the project, which now had the working title of Bohemian Rhapsody after Queen's song of the same name.
 Developing a fresh take on the story from his interviews with May and Taylor, he delivered his first draft in February 2016.
 A year later, Bryan Singer was in talks to take over as director, Rami Malek was cast as Mercury, and the film was fast-tracked by 20th Century Fox and New Regency.
 It was reported in 2015 that Johnny Flynn was due to play Roger Taylor and that Gemma Arterton would play Mercury's partner Mary Austin.

 In May 2017, Malek confirmed that he had conducted recordings at Abbey Road Studios and had consulted Taylor and May.
 The same month, Entertainment Weekly reported that Taylor and May were serving as music producers.
 In August 2017, Justin Haythe was revealed to have penned another draft of the script.